actionml/harness/docs/install.md

 # Addendum for Special Uses

-To use the CBEngine you will also need:

- - **Boost 1.55.0:** (only needed for the Contextual Bandit "CBEngine".
-1.55.0 or higher is fine.
-This needed for Vowpal Wabbit/CBEngine runtime.
+Stop here if you are using the Universal Recommender and do not need Auth or TLS.

 ## The Contextual Bandit (optional)

-The Contextual Bandit is a sample Engine, which can be ignored if not being used.
+The Contextual Bandit is an included Engine, which can be ignored if not being used.

 The Contextual Bandit is a Kappa style online learning Engine based on the Vowpal Wabbit ML compute engine.
-To use this Engine (ignore if you are not using it), will require that you first build and install VW:
+Install VW:

 **For macOS** get dependencies: